 The recoverable amount is the higher of fair value less costs of disposal and value in use.
 The assessment of impairment of goodwill requires management to make subjective judgment to determine the identified CGU, allocate the goodwill to relevant CGU and estimate the recoverable amount of relevant CGU.
-In the process of estimating the recoverable amount of relevant CGU, management is required to make subjective judgments in determining the discounted rate, the terminal growth rate, the independent cash flows, useful lives, expected future revenue and expenses related to the CGU.
+In the process of estimating the recoverable amount of relevant CGU, management is required to make subjective judgments in determining the discount rate, the terminal growth rate, the independent cash flows, useful lives, expected future revenue and expenses related to the CGU.

-As of December 31, 2022 and 2023, goodwill in Driver IC CGU and WLO CGU was \$26,846 thousand and \$1,292 thousand, respectively.
-For the years ended December 31, 2021, 2022 and 2023, we did not recognize any impairment loss on goodwill.
+As of December 31, 2023 and 2024, goodwill in Driver IC CGU and WLO CGU was \$26,846 thousand and \$1,292 thousand, respectively.
+For the years ended December 31, 2022, 2023 and 2024, we did not recognize any impairment loss on goodwill.